once and you should see the words "ROBOFORTH OK" displayed.

 The cards conform to the ST bus which is roughly equivalent to

-the Z80 pin-out.
 All signals which are low true are prefixed with

 '-' e.g. -WR meaning not-write.